 - 1. Complete all requirements for admission to the University as a degree-seeking student or as a transient student with an approved formal degree plan from another university. - 2.
-Complete admission requirements through the Go Army Ed Portal. - 3.
-Have an evaluation of service schools/experiences completed by the Registrar's Office to determine any awarding of military credit. - 4.
+Have an evaluation of service schools/experiences completed by the Registrar's Office to determine any awarding of military credit. - 3.
 Register for classes through the University in coordination with assigned academic advisor.
-Provide Certification Coordinator with a copy of UMHB class schedule. - 5.
-Register for classes through the Go Army Ed Portal to secure available Tuition Assistance benefit. - 6.
+Provide Certification Coordinator with a copy of UMHB class schedule.

+- Register for courses through select tuition assistance portal to secure available Tuition Assistance benefit. - 5.
 Maintain Satisfactory Academic Progress (SAP).
 The provisions found under the headings of "Scholastic Probation" and "Academic Suspension" in this catalog will apply.